TellMeFirst/tellmefirst/doc/epub/README.md

 The Epub extractor is based on the [Apache Tika](https://www.gutenberg.org/) toolkit and exploits the structure of the Epub document defined in the [Toc](http://www.idpf.org/accessibility/guidelines/content/nav/toc.php) (Table of Content) file.
 This implementation allow you to develop more advanced classification policies, compared to the simple classification of the whole text.

-For these reasons, beside the usual classification system we have also implemented a new REST API called */rest/classifyEpubChapters* that provides results of the classification process for each chapter (the top-level section defined in the Toc) of an Epub file.
+For these reasons, beside the usual classification system, we have also implemented a new REST API called */rest/classifyEpubChapters* that provides results of the classification process for each chapter (the top-level section defined in the Toc) of an Epub file.

-Here you find part of the classifyEpubChapters response on the "Siddartha by Hermann Hesse" ebook.
-It is available on the Project Gutenberg website: [http://www.gutenberg.org/ebooks/2500](http://www.gutenberg.org/ebooks/2500).
+Here you find part of the classifyEpubChapters response on the "Siddartha by Hermann Hesse" ebook, available on the Project Gutenberg website: [http://www.gutenberg.org/ebooks/2500](http://www.gutenberg.org/ebooks/2500).
 These results are obtained with [DBpedia 3.9](http://wiki.dbpedia.org/Downloads39?show_files=1).

 	{
 	  "@service": "ClassifyEpubChapters",